LogoClim: WorldClim in NetLogo

 To cite this paper in publications please use the following format:

 Vartanian, D., Garcia, L., & Carvalho, A. M. (2025).
-LogoClim: WorldClim in NetLogo [Report].
-Sustentarea Research and Extension Group at the University of São Paulo. https://sustentarea.github.io/logoclim-article
+LogoClim: WorldClim in NetLogo [Manuscript].
+Sustentarea Research and Extension Center at the University of São Paulo. https://sustentarea.github.io/logoclim-article

 A BibTeX entry for LaTeX users is